insanitybit/aktors/README.md

 # Example

-Here we create a supervisor, which spawns a single child.
-We then send a message to the child using the name we provided.

 # Actors

 We first declare our MyActor struct like any other.
 We take a 'handle' so that we can spawn